tiden0614/sa_test/README.md

   >wvttssrrniiheeeda

 #Django
-Please note that when you start Django, the url of the solotion is **/**
+Please note that when you start Django, the url of the solution is **/**

 For example:
   >**http://127.0.0.1:8000/**